 Assessing depot manufacturing capability using the MRL criteria provides better understanding of the organic depot and depot supplier capabilities.
-Often, depot support decisions have to be adjusted based on "fact of life" changes.
+Often, depot support decisions have to be adjusted based on "fact-of-life" changes.
 For example, support of a product was originally contracted to a business; but due to unforeseen circumstances that business is no longer available.
 The support activities would likely be absorbed by a military depot.
 This would initiate the Depot Activation process which includes major elements of the SML and MRL processes.
-If this product requires processes, capabilities, or components that are not within the current depot capability, then these need to be "matured."
-Assessments of manufacturing (using MRL criteria) need to be performed to identify and "mature" the necessary manufacturing activities to support the product.
+If this product requires processes, capabilities, or components that are not within the current depot capability, then these need to be matured.
+Assessments of manufacturing (using MRL criteria) need to be performed to identify and mature the necessary manufacturing activities to support the product.

-Figure 8.2 depicts a situation where the depot was directed to stand-up (unplanned) a capability for a product (which is Post-Milestone C/Initial Operational Capability (IOC)).
-If no engineering technical data is available, the assessment of manufacturing readiness could have a target of MRL 5 (which does not support an SML 8).
-If limited data is available, the assessment of manufacturing readiness could have a target of MRL 6 (not supporting an SML 8).
-If a majority of data is available, the assessment of manufacturing readiness could have a target of MRL 7.
+Figure 8-2 depicts a situation in which the depot establishes an unplanned capability post-Milestone C Initial Operational Capability (IOC).
+If no engineering technical data is available, the MRL Assessment could have a target of MRL 5 (which does not support an SML 8).
+If limited data is available, the MRL Assessment could have a target of MRL 6 (not supporting an SML 8).
+If a majority of data is available, the MRL Assessment could have a target of MRL 7.
 Unless all data and processes are in place to support a product, it will take time, funding, and resources to achieve MRL 8 and support an SML 8.

-Figure 8-2 - Example of Unplanned Depot Activation Circumstance
+Figure 8-2 - Example of Unplanned Depot Activation Situation